cacheflowe/haxademic/guides/processing-notes.md

 * This is likely a result of swapping textures of different sizes.
 Use a PGraphics instance, and update that instead of swapping image objects for a PShape texture.

 #### General Eclipse/Processing Tips

+Code will hot-reload when running an app in Debug mode.
+If it's not, make sure `Project -.
+Build Automatically` is active

 Use the following VM Arguments when running the Java Application to increase memory allocated to your app